 Since July 2024, Belarusian authorities have issued presidential pardons to hundreds of prisoners convicted and sentenced for exercising fundamental rights, such as participation in peaceful 2020 protests against rigged presidential elections or broader criticism of the government.

 However, Belarusian authorities have not scaled back on repression and politically motivated detentions.
-According to Human Rights Center “Viasna,” at least 1,184 political prisoners remain behind bars, facing ill-treatment, discrimination, isolation, and torture.
+According to Viasna, at least 842 political prisoners remain behind bars, facing ill-treatment, discrimination, isolation, and torture.

-Among those political prisoners still behind bars are prominent human rights defenders serving lengthy sentences in reprisal for their legitimate human rights work.
-Click on the photos below to learn more about them.
+Among the political prisoners still behind bars are activists and journalists serving lengthy sentences in reprisal for peaceful exercise of their rights and freedoms.
+Click on the photos below to learn more about some of them.

 man smiling in a photo